yguillemot/RaQt_maker/README.md

 loop in the previous step.
 `raku RaQt_maker.raku --strict --generate api_description.txt`

+There is a good chance that some errors occur if the classes/methods specified in the white list need some kind of code the generator is not already aware of.

+In such a case, the scripts, templates and bits of code residing in **GenAuto/gene**, **GenAuto/gene/template** and **GenAuto/gene/Exceptions** need to be modified.

-The top level **module** directory should have been generated or regenerated.
+If no error occured, the top level **module** directory should have been generated or regenerated.

 #### STEP 7: Test and use the generated code